usa-m/usa-m/README.md

 Hi Everyone!
 My name is Usama and I'm interested in:

-  - Reading, understanding in-depth and writing for easy comprehension
+  - Reading, understanding the core and writing for easy comprehension
   - Designing control systems
   - Creating simulations and games in AR/VR spectrum
   - Developing distributed computing applications